 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as of drug taking, alcohol abuse, deliberately missing education and sharing self-generated indecent images (also known as sexting) can be signs that children are at risk.
+Behaviours linked to issues such as of drug taking, alcohol abuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
+Other safeguarding issues all staff should be aware of include: